 PERIODSUM(A2:B100, "PER") returns the sum for 2019-03

 Calculates the number of periods that the from and to periods fall within the given period range.
 You can either pass dates, periods (YYYY-MM), or years (YYYY) as parameters.
-If you omit either the from or to parameter, it will be assumed to fall within the given period range.
+If you omit either (or both) the from or to parameter, they will be assumed to coincide with the start respectively end of the given period range.

 Example: